MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/map-wizard-and-map-layer-wizard-report-builder-and-ssrs.md

  For more information about tiles, see [Bing Maps Tiles System](/bingmaps/articles/bing-maps-tile-system).
 For more information about the use of Bing map tiles in your report, see [Additional Terms of Use](https://go.microsoft.com/fwlink/?LinkId=151371).

  To see a tile background in Design view, you must have Internet access.
 To see the tile background in preview from a report on a report server, the report server must be configured to support Bing map tiles.
-For more information, see [Troubleshoot Reports: Map Reports &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/troubleshoot-reports-map-reports-report-builder-and-ssrs.md) and [Plan a Map Report](../../reporting-services/report-design/plan-a-map-report-report-builder-and-ssrs.md).
+For more information, see [Troubleshoot Reports: Map Reports &#40;Power BI Report Builder&#41;](troubleshoot-reports-map-reports-report-builder-and-ssrs.md) and [Plan a Map Report](plan-a-map-report-report-builder-and-ssrs.md).

- For more information on other ways to customize a tile layer, see [Add, Change, or Delete a Map or Map Layer &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/add-change-or-delete-a-map-or-map-layer-report-builder-and-ssrs.md).
+ For more information on other ways to customize a tile layer, see [Add, Change, or Delete a Map or Map Layer &#40;Power BI Report Builder&#41;](add-change-or-delete-a-map-or-map-layer-report-builder-and-ssrs.md).

 ##  <a name="Visualization"></a> Choose map visualization
  On this page, choose the type of map or map layer to add to your report.
 The first time you run the wizard, you are adding the map and the first map layer to the report.
 A map can contain multiple map layers.
 Each map layer displays a specific type of spatial data: polygons, lines, or points.